gyroflow/gyroflow-docs/docs/logging/gcsv.md

 * Consider using microseconds for the timestamp if a faster sampling rate if the time source allows.
 This may improve the timing during the sync process.
 * Consider using the data ready interrupts of IMU's instead of polling for more consistent timings.

-For the IMU Orientation string, the following figure corresponds to `YxZ`:
+For the IMU Orientation string, the following figure corresponds to `YxZ`.

 ![!](img/example_axes.png){ width="100%" }